 “People used to think dyslexia was a clear-cut syndrome with signs and syndromes like a medical disease, but it is actually much more like blood pressure – it can range from very low to very high,” explains professor Margaret Snowling, president of St John’s College, Oxford, and one of the world’s leading dyslexia researchers.

-Speaking on the Tes Podagogy podcast, she addresses numerous others myths around the condition and explains that education is still missing opportunities to support students at an earlier stage.
+Speaking on the Tes Podagogy podcast (listen below), she addresses numerous other myths around the condition and explains that education is still missing opportunities to support students at an earlier stage.

 “Children are not getting intervention early enough,” she argues.
 “It is really important to work on these problems as soon as they arise, not least because of the impact on self-esteem and academic self-concept.”